-1 Awarding Institution/Body Leeds City College 2 Delivery Location(s) University Centre 3 Programme Externally Accredited by
+1 Awarding Luminate Education Group

+Institution/Body

-2 Delivery Location(s) University Centre 3 Programme Externally
+2 Delivery University Centre

-Location(s) 3 Programme Externally
+Location(s)

-3 Programme Externally
+3 Programme

 Externally

 Accredited by

-Accreated by

 (e.g. PSRB)

-4 Award Title(s) Certificate in Education (Post-14 Education and T raining)
+4 Award Title(s) Certificate in Education (Post-14 Education and Training)

-5 FHEQ Level 5
+5 FHEQ Level Level 5

 6 Bologna Cycle Short cycle within the first cycle.
 120 credits.

-7 HECoS Code This relates to the subject groupings that are used d to code
+7 HECoS Code This relates to the subject groupings that are used to code

 and Description provision and advice can be sought from HEDO

 8 Mode of Part-time and Full-time

 Attendance

 9 Relevant QAA Education Studies (2015)

 Subject

 Benchmarking

 Group(s)

-10 Relevant • Education and Training Foundation (2014)
+10 Relevant • Education and Training Foundation (2014) Professional

-Additional Standards for Teachers and Trainers in E ducation and
+Additional Standards for Teachers and Trainers in Education and

 External Training - England .
 London: ETF.

-Reference • Quality Assurance Agency for Higher Educ ation.
+Reference Quality Assurance Agency for Higher Education.
 (2015)

-Points Revised QAA Subject Benchmark Sta tements for
+Points Revised QAA Subject Benchmark Statements for

 'Education Studies' .
 London: QAA

-Quality Assurance Agency for Higher Educatio n.
+Quality Assurance Agency for Higher Education.
 (2008) The

-Framework for Higher Education Qualification s in England,
+Framework for Higher Education Qualifications in England,

 Wales and Northern Ireland (FHEQ).
 London: QAA.

-Quality Assurance Agency for Higher Education n.
+Quality Assurance Agency for Higher Education.
 UK Quality

 Code for Higher Education (Quality Code).
-Lo
+London: QAA.

 11 Date of August 2019

-Approval/
+Approval/ -

 Revision

-ding three at GCSE Grade C or above Minimum Offer ding three at GCSE Grade C or above Five GCSE subjects, including three at GCSE level Grade C or above (which must include English and Mathematics). grades which can be in subject.
-2xD grades which can be in any subject. ast a minimum of NVQ -) level 3 in vocational At least a minimum of NVQ (NQF) level 3 in vocational area. sh Language Grade C o g their GCSE from 2017 r above (grade 4 for those onwards).
-Key Skills Level 2, the Certificate in Adult Literacy Es.
-Maths Grade C or above (grade 4 for those sitting their GCSE from 2017 onwards).
-Key Skills Level 2, Functional Skills Level 2 and the Certificate in Adult Numeracy are accepted in place of GCSEs. • l be assessed against these criteria Leeds City College welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chose field.
-Candidates in this category and otherwise are likely to be interviewed to assess their suitability for the course and may be asked to provide a portfolio of evidence to support their application.
-21 years and over at the start of the course ior Certified Learning (RE riential Learning (RPEL) Additional entry cr time students will need a o teaching in their specia a minimum of 100 hours current list area over 2 years.
-All places are subject to a satisfactory enhanced check for regulated activity with the Disclosure and Barring Service (DBS), formerly known as a Criminal Records Bureau check (DBS), formerly known as a Criminal Records Bureau check.
-All places are subject to a satisfactory enhanced check for regulated activity with the Disclosure and Barring Service s 13 Educational Aims of the Programme The Certificate in Education (Post-14 Education and Training) aims to: Build a shared understanding of effective teaching and learning within a common framework for professional practice that can be implemented across the Education and Training Sector.
+Certificate in Education (Post-14 Education and Training) Entry Criteria Typical offer Minimum Offer GCSEs Five GCSE subjects, including three at GCSE level Grade C or above (which must include English and Mathematics).
+Five GCSE subjects, includin three at GCSE level Grade C or above (which must include English and Mathematics).
+A Levels: 2xD grades which can be in any subject.2xD grades which can any subject.
+L3 Subject Specialist qualification: At least a minimum of NVQ (NQF) level 3 in vocational area.
+At least a minimum of NVQ (NQF) level 3 in vocational area.
+GCSE English: English Language grade 4 or Functional Skills Level 2 and are accepted in place of GCS the Certificate in Adult Literacy GCSE Maths: Maths grade 4 or above.
+Key Skills Level 2, Functional Level 2 and the Certificate in Adult Numeracy are accertance of GCSEs.
+International qualifications: International qualifications wil criteria l be assessed against these Mature applicants: applicants who may not have who can demonstrate a wealt rtfolio of evidence to support RPL claims: The course structure actively of Prior Certified Learning (RF Experiential Learning (RPEL) Additional entry cr Criteria Placements: Part-time students will need a minimum of 100 hours currer group teaching in their specialist area over 2 years.
+All places are subject to a satisfactory enhanced check for regulated activity with the Disclosure and Barring Service (DBS), formerly known as a Criminal Records Bureau chec DBS checks: Interview: A successful interview require References: An appropriate reference is re equired.

+13 Educational Aims of the Programme The Certificate in Education (Post-14 Education and Training) aims to: Build a shared understanding of effective teaching and learning within a common framework for professional practice that can be implemented across the Education and Training Sector.
 Promote the solution of practice problems through use-inspired basic research.
 Critically analyse the core teaching practices around which teacher education and professional development can be organised and identify how these practices take shape in the context of discipline-specific teaching.
 Introduce trainees to practices that are research-based and have the potential to improve student achievement.
 Develop a common language of teaching, learning and assessment that is relevant across the multiple contexts in which trainees are currently learning to practice.
 Cultivate a sound conceptual and practical understanding of how to influence the quality of teaching, learning and assessment in the Education and Training Sector.
 Model practices that trainees can enact in classrooms across different curricula and changing contexts in the Education and Training Sector.